Meaning | Synonyms

 - Only a mother - who never feel annoyed being snowed under with work for her kids.

-- Sally says she has been "snowed under" with compliments of her beauty.
+- Sally says she has been "snowed under" with the compliments of her beauty.

 - Michael Schumacher snowed under all the competitors in the Car Racing Championship and won the trophy.

 The phrase "Snow under" was first used in 1880.
-It was used in a newspaper report to describe the phenomenon of being covered in a snow.
-At that time, a very bad blizzard had just occurred.
+It was used in a newspaper report to describe the phenomenon of being covered in snow.
+At that time, a terrible blizzard had just occurred.
 People, cars, and houses were completely covered in snow, so much so that the only thing that could be seen was white.
-In reporting the event in the US daily, the journalist had written "The city was snowed under".
+In reporting the event in the US daily, the journalist had written: "The city was snowed under."
 Later, its use in terms of overwhelming one with paperwork came about as a result of paper being white as snow, and the way papers pile up on a bureaucrat's table is like snow on a roof.